na-na-hi/renget/archive/NG_CharCard.md

 ``Every turn, display the following: Dialog from {{char}}, description of the surroundings, and {{char}}'s thoughts in asterisk.``
 This indicates to the AI the format to follow... which it usually does.
 The downside is it tends to prevent other NPCs that are not {{char}} from talking or doing anything.
 You can play with the above format to include them, but a lot of cards are meants as exclusive conversations with {{user}} and {{char}}, and in that case the above works well.

-3) Longer RP, EPR, #2 works best, but generally you may have to edit the AI responses.
+3) Longer RP #2 works best, but generally you may have to edit the AI responses.
 Things tend to break down as the context expands.

 4) Don't waste tokens putting *Don't respond for {{user}}* in the card if it's already in the NSFW or JB.
 The JB is the only place it belongs, and saying it 2-3 times won't make it any more likely to be followed.